-- Take overall lead responsibility for safeguarding and child protection (including online safety); - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2022); - Always be available during term time school hours for staff in school to discuss safeguarding concerns.
-If they are not available, a deputy will be made available; - Undergo training to provide them with the knowledge and skills required to carry out this role updated a minimum of biannually; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns;

-- Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children have been harmed or are at risk of significant harm; - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support Cardinal Newman with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2022); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves Cardinal Newman; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and Cardinal Newman leadership team; - Promote a 'culture of safeguarding', in which every member of the Cardinal Newman community acts in the best interests of the child; - Ensuring Cardinal Newman knows who its cohort of children or have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet (every half term at a minimum) with the safeguarding link governor and/or Chair of Governors to review safeguarding in Cardinal Newman; and - Liaise with the headteacher regarding safeguarding cases and issues. - Liaise with the senior mental health lead when safeguarding concerns are linked to mental health
+- Take overall lead responsibility for safeguarding and child protection (including online safety and filters and monitoring); - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2018); - Always be available during term time school hours for staff in the school to discuss safeguarding concerns.
+If they are not available, a deputy will be made available; - Undergo training to provide them with the knowledge and skills required to carry out this role updated a minimum of biannually; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children have been harmed or are at risk of significant harm; - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed1; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children: - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files: - Take responsibility for the transfer of safeguarding files when a child leaves Cardinal Newman Catholic School; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team;

-3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2022).
+- Promote a 'culture of safeguarding', in which every member of Cardinal Newman Catholic School community act in the best interests of the child; - Ensuring Cardinal Newman Catholic School knows who its cohort of children or have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet (every half term at a minimum) with the safeguarding link governor and/or Chair of Governors to review safeguarding in Cardinal Newman Catholic School; and - Liaise with the headteacher regarding safeguarding cases and issues. - Liaise with the senior mental health lead when safeguarding concerns are linked to mental health - Be Aware of the requirement for children to have an Appropriate Adult PACE code C 2019 - 3.5.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2023).

-3.4 The Role & Responsibilities of all Staff within School
+3.5 The Role & Responsibilities of all Staff within School